 First Time and Novice Kayakers!

-Great for beginners this course will take those starting to kayak from the basics to being able to navigate up to class II rapids.
+Great for beginners- this course will take those just starting to kayak from the basics to being able to navigate up to class II rapids.

-The focus on day four will shift from learning new strokes and paddling techniques to river-running and reading.
+Day 4 – The focus on day four will shift from learning new strokes and paddling techniques to river running and reading.
 It is important by the end of the course that students are able to effectively analyze various rapids and select lines that would be suitable for them to paddle.
-Being able to select the desired route and execute the line will open the opportunity to apply their fundamental skills to a river running environment.
+Being able to select a desired route and execute the line will open the opportunity to apply their fundamental skills to a river running environment.

-Book your spot in the class and start kayaking with us!
+Book your spot and start kayaking with us!

 - Top of the line equipment